Traverse22 in Brno, Czechia

 I learned a great deal about the value of life growing up where I did and how I did.

-I'll start with the conference I'm most familiar with, and the most controversial...
+I'll start with the conference I'm most familiar with, but I haven't been to one since 2022.

 TBEX (Travel Blog Exchange)

 TBEX (Travel Blog Exchange) is a San Diego club that was started back in 2009 with the first conference being held in Chicago, with an attendance of about 250 people.
-Typically, TBEX holds conferences in North America, Asia and Europe but not always.
+Typically, TBEX holds conferences in North America, Asia and Europe, but not always.
 I first learned about TBEX in 2017 when I was new to travel blogging and digital nomadism, and I was looking for a sense of belonging.
 I was already networking with people online, following notable travel influencers on their social media platforms and gearing up for my very first travel conference.
 I started following TBEX in early 2018 after I had learned about TBEX Ostrava, which was to be held in Ostrava, Czechia from July 26th to the 28th that same year.
-This looked like an opportunity to launch my digital nomad career.
+This looked like an opportunity that could help to launch my digital nomad career.

-I purchased my ticket for TBEX Ostrava in early 2018, before my first trip to Europe, and by the summer of the same year I was on my way to my first TBEX, and first-ever travel conference.
+I purchased my ticket for TBEX Ostrava in early 2018, before my first trip to Europe, and by the summer of the same year I was on my way to my first TBEX, and my first-ever travel conference.
 The trip to Ostrava was actually part of a greater project that I had going on, which was my first circumnavigation around the world.
 I had left Wuhan, China (where I was living and working) and made my way to Doha, Qatar.
 After a couple of days there I flew to Prague, Czechia and spent a couple of days there.
 Then I took a train to Ostrava and I must say that Regio Jet makes train travel in Czechia great, as they had a chef on board, beer and wine available for purchase and cozy seating options with huge windows to enjoy the Czech scenery.
 I mingled with other travelers and enjoyed a couple of cans of Pilsner Urquell, my first Czech beer experience, and it really is some great beer.

 I checked into my Ostrava hotel after arriving at the train station and being dropped off by a taxi.
 The conference was being held at the Gong conference center, a former industrial park.
 Ostrava seemed like an amazing place.
 TBEX Ostrava broke me into the basics of a TBEX conference.

 Typically, there are pre-conference pre-BEX tours for two days before the conference.
 Then there is an opening-night party, the night before the first full day of the conference on the day that most conference goers are still arriving.
 The next day there is a first-timers' session before the opening keynote speaker, then after the speaker there are two hours of "breakout sessions" which involve the other speakers who talk about everything from SEO (search engine optimization), brand building, content creation, partnerships, photography skills, YouTube videography tips, travel writing techniques, monetization ideas, etc. Then there is a lunch that lasts about an hour and a half and then another hour of breakout sessions.
 Then there are two hours of "speed networking" and you can "meet the experts" and mingle with the sponsors at their showcase tables.
 Then there is an evening party somewhere which you can hop on a conference bus that will take you to the venue, for about 3 hours, then you can take a conference bus back to the conference center and sometimes be dropped off at your hotel if it's along the way.
-The second day at TBEX is just like the first, minus the first-timers' session and with a closing keynote speaker.
+The second full day at TBEX is just like the first, minus the first-timers' session and with a closing keynote speaker.
 There are post-conference FAM (familiarization) trips that the sponsors host which you have to be selected for upon signing up for them.

 This is pretty much how it was for the 6 TBEX conferences that I attended from 2018 to 2022.